huqianghui/spring-cloud/Exercise tutorial.md

 If you see the **BUILD SUCCESS** means you have built the code successfully.
 ![Ex1 Maven Build](https://labimages.blob.core.windows.net/images/Ex1-MvnBuild.jpg)

-After build process, the compiled files will be in the **target** fold.
-So before we run the application, we need to change the path to the target fold.
+After build process, the compiled files will be in the **target** folder.
+So before we run the application, we need to change the path to the target folder.

 ```Powershell
 cd .\target